-The largest share of respondents serve corporate sector including private Indian and Multi National entities comprising of 41% share followed by public sector (29%), Government sector (15%) and autonomous organizations1 (15%).
+The largest share of respondents serve corporate sector including private Indian and Multi National entities comprising of 41% share followed by public sector (29%), Government sector (15%) and autonomous organizations (15%).

 According to the survey, around 58% women of Delhi NCR are satisfied with their ease work environment in their respective offices.
-Around 20 parameters were considered for calculation of ease of doing work score for women in Delhi NCR viz exploitation faced at work place, regularity in increments in salary/wages, job security, availability of skill development and training facility, provision of maternity leave, discrimination at work place, availability of Grievance Redressal cell and satisfaction with work timings, availability of food allowance among others.
+Around 20 parameters were considered for calculation of ease of doing work score for women in Delhi NCR viz cooperation and support received from seniors, exploitation faced at work place, regularity in increments in salary/wages, job security, availability of skill development and training facility, provision of maternity leave, discrimination at work place, availability of Grievance Redressal cell and satisfaction with work timings, availability of food allowance among others.

-1 Autonomous organizations such as NGOs, Industry chambers, think tanks, civil-societies, cooperative societies etc
+&lt;sup>1 Autonomous organizations such as NGOs, Industry chambers, think tanks, civil-societies, cooperative societies etc